evannetwork/vade-didcomm/README.md

 ### present_proof protocol

-The [`Present proof protocol`] consist of 4 steps.
+The [`Present Proof Protocol`] consists of 4 steps.
 The whole flow is implemented in the [`present-proof test`].
-The general flow starts with verifier sending request-presentation message to proover and proover has option to send requested presentation or propose a new presentation to verifier.
-Following is the format for request-presentation:
+The general flow starts with a verifier sending a `request-presentation` message to a prover.
+The prover has the option to answer with the requested presentation or propose a new presentation to the verifier.
+The format for `request-presentation` is the following:

 ```json
 {